Discover how Fairgen evaluates the validity of synthetic respondents to revolutionize market research with reliable granular insights.

 To make accurate inferences from data, we want it to correspond to the true population distribution as much as possible.
 Naturally, the data sampled when polling is a noisy estimate of the population distribution.
 The more samples we have, the more accurate our estimate of the population distribution.
 We measure the error of our data as the distance from a large holdout set, the latter serving as a proxy for the actual, unmeasurable population distribution.
 We refer to this holdout set as our ground truth.
 We then compare this error to a sequence of errors obtained from training sets of different lengths, which serve as a yardstick to indicate the value of the synthetic sample set in terms of real dataset size.
 The factor by which we must increase (or decrease) the sample size to achieve the same error as a given set of samples is called Effective Sample Size (ESS).
 Hence, a subset with the same error achieved by the original sample has an ESS of 1.

-Measuring the ESS for Fairboosts
+Measuring the ESS for Fairgen

 We average the ESS for each segment of the data to get the ESS of a dataset.